as hotels bid

 The Embassy Suites is located within walking distance of the Convention Center, the French Quarter, and the Riverwalk shopping area.
 It offers complimentary fully cooked-to-order breakfast each morning and complimentary cocktail receptions each evening.
 Almost all rooms are suites, many have balconies.

-The Ambassador Hotel is conveniently located in the Central Business District, near the Convention Center, as well as the world-famous French Quarter.
+The Old No. 77 Hotel & Chandlery is conveniently located in the Central Business District, near the Convention Center, as well as the world-famous French Quarter.
 In the reservations area, look for their "Value Packages", some of which include free airport shuttle transportation or free valet parking.

 Q & C Hotel (0.67 mi.)

 Q & C is perfectly located for your next business or pleasure trip to New Orleans.
 It is less than three blocks from the French Quarter and a short distance to the Convention Center.
 This boutique hotel was reimagined in fall 2014 with a $10.2 million renovation.

 Pelham Hotel (0.69 mi.)